Police posed as reporter in phone call with hostage taker

-WGME-TV’s Taylor Cairns was shocked to receive the call Monday evening while at the scene of an armed standoff in Livermore Falls.
-He informed police who used the phone to continue a conversation while posing as a reporter.
+WGME-TV’s Taylor Cairns was shocked to receive the call Monday evening while at the scene of an armed standoff in Livermore Falls, Maine.
+He informed police who used the phone to continue a conversation with the suspect while posing as a reporter.

 WGME-TV said it was alarmed and reached out to state police for answers.
 State Police Maj.
 Bill Ross called it an impromptu decision and a “unique circumstance” and acknowledged it was “not a good practice.”

-The hours-long standoff ended with the suspect, Donald White, dead and all hostages safely released.
-White was shot by a trooper and took his own life with a self-inflicted gunshot wound.
+The hours-long standoff ended with the suspect, Donald White, dead and all three hostages safely released.
+Authorities also found multiple explosive devices in the home.

 Police posing as journalist sets a dangerous precedent that lead to blurred roles and an erosion of public trust in journalism, critics said.